Senior-x-Pomidor/python-blyat/README.md

 ## 🚀 How to Start

-Make sure you have **Python 3** installed.
+Make sure you have **Python** installed.
 Then, launch the main menu from your terminal:

 ```bash
 python3 games.py